Projected jet sprayer

 - Spraying foliage

-PRAYSBEE sprayer
+PRAYSBEE oscillating sprayer

 This technology is most commonly used for under-row weed control.
 However, we are starting to see the use of sprayers for foliage spraying, thanks in particular to a recent manufacturer that combines sprayers with oscillating booms.